 Banca Generali posts 44% rise in H1 profit, exceeds some 3-yr targets

-July 27 (Reuters) - Italian asset manager Banca Generali (BGN.MI) on Tuesday posted a 44% rise in first-half net profits, citing higher demand for financial advisory services and successful commercial policies it had implemented.
+(Reuters) - Italian asset manager Banca Generali on Tuesday posted a 44% rise in first-half net profits, citing higher demand for financial advisory services and successful commercial policies it had implemented.

 The company, which mainly offers personal finance services, added it had already exceeded the targets for net inflows and total assets of its three-year business plan to 2021.